EnchiladaStyle/PersonalSoftwarePortfolio/DataStructuresTutorial/binarytrees.md

-that song would become the root, and all the other songs would end up on the right side.
-That would produce an inbalanced tree, which would not be optimal for searching.
-This shows that order is important when inserting data into a binary search tree.
+data into a binary search tree.

 ## Coding Challenge